What do pop songs, piano concertos, and rock music all have in common? Music intervals!

 What are intervals in music theory?

 A music interval is the distance in pitch between two notes.
 In music theory, intervals can either be harmonic or melodic.
 Harmonic intervals are found in chords, when two notes are played at the same time.
-Melodic intervals can be found in a sequence of notes, when notes are played one at a time like in a melody.
+Melodic intervals can be found in a sequence of notes, when notes are played one at a time, as in a melody.

 How do you count intervals in music?

 To identify an interval, count the number of steps on the musical scale between the two notes.
 The same rule applies to identifying intervals on sheet music: count the number of lines and spaces between each note, including the lines/spaces the current notes are on.
 We’ll take a look at identifying intervals in A Major on the staff.
-From A to itself, the interval is called first, prime, or unison.
+From A to itself, the interval is called a unison, or first.

-A to A is a perfect eighth.
+A up to A is a perfect eighth.
 Eighths are also known as octaves.